A leader around the world and at home.

 With 13,600 employees from over 100 nations, we are among the largest private employers and training operations in Switzerland.
-Every year, around 300 young people begin apprenticeships with us in 14 different professions.
+Every year, more than 400 young people begin apprenticeships with us in 14 different professions.

 Roche brings together people from all over the world and from diverse cultures.
 And - eventually - something good and great emerges.

 Switzerland is acknowledged to be one of the most innovative countries in the world, and we want to make sure it stays that way.
 Major research and development functions for Pharma and Diagnostics are located right here.
 A new research and development centre will be created in Basel by 2023.
 About a quarter of our global research and development budget is invested in Switzerland.